pulumi/examples/azure-py-virtual-data-center/README.md

 # Azure Virtual Data Center (VDC)

-This example deploys an Azure Virtual Datacenter (VDC) hub-and-spoke network stack in Azure, complete with ExpressRoute and VPN Gateways, Azure Firewall (with provision for forced tunnelling) and a shared DMZ in the hub.
-In this implementation, custom routing is used to redirect all traffic to and from Azure and between VNets in Azure through the firewall, as well as all traffic to and from the DMZ.
+This example deploys an Azure Virtual Datacenter (VDC) hub-and-spoke network stack in Azure, complete with ExpressRoute and VPN Gateways, Azure Firewall (with provision for forced tunnelling) and a DMZ in the hub.
+In this implementation, custom routing is used to redirect all traffic to and from Azure VNets through the firewall, as well as all traffic to and from the DMZ.
 Shared services may have their own subnets in the hub, and multiple spokes may be provisioned with subnets for applications and environments.

 The intention is that matching stacks would be defined in Azure [paired regions](https://docs.microsoft.com/en-us/azure/best-practices-availability-paired-regions), either in Production/Disaster Recovery or High Availability configurations.
-It is possible to define Global VNet Peering between hubs in different stacks.
+It is then possible to define Global VNet Peering between the hubs.

-Although this pattern is in widespread use, Azure nows offers a managed service intended to replace VDC, comprising Virtual Hub and SD-WAN architecture, with the migration plan detailed at: https://docs.microsoft.com/en-us/azure/virtual-wan/migrate-from-hub-spoke-topology
+Although this pattern is in widespread use, Azure nows offers a managed service intended to replace it, comprising Virtual Hub and SD-WAN architecture, with the migration plan detailed at: https://docs.microsoft.com/en-us/azure/virtual-wan/migrate-from-hub-spoke-topology

 This example uses `pulumi.ComponentResource` as described [here](https://www.pulumi.com/docs/intro/concepts/programming-model/#components).
 The use of `pulumi.ComponentResource` demonstrates how multiple low-level resources can be composed into a higher-level, reusable abstraction.